 It may be a sign that the cartilage in your knee is breaking down (cartilage tear) exposing some of the bone which allows the two sides of the knee joint to rub together.
 Crepitus can be an early sign of developing osteoarthritis, rheumatoid arthritis or bone fracture.
-Click here to read more on arthritis.

 Knee Gives Way

-Giving way or instability might be one of 5 issues causing you to diagnosis your knee pain.
+Giving way or instability might be one of five top issues causing you to diagnose your knee pain.
 A tear of your cartilage rings, tear of your cruciate ligaments, tear of your collateral ligaments, kneecap problems or the hooking of the uneven surfaces of your joint from arthritis.
-Click here to see a diagram of your knee.

 Knee Pain from Waking Up

 Welcome to old age.
 Pain or stiffness in the knee when you first wake upstairs that usually subsides throughout the day is most liking Osteoarthritis.
 OA is a form of arthritis that is most common in people over 50.
 It can also be felt in those who overuse their knees from working out or running excessively.
-Click here for more info on arthritis and here for runner’s knee.

 Knee Pain from Sitting

 The longer you sit the more pain in the knee.
-Knee pain after sitting can be caused by damage to the joint, as from rheumatoid arthritis and Osteoarthritis.
+Knee pain after sitting can be caused by damage to the joint, as from Rheumatoid arthritis and Osteoarthritis.
 Various injuries can also cause knee pain.
 Including and not limited to tears or rupture of cartilage, tendons, ligaments.
 Tumors can also cause knee pain so don’t just rely on your personal knee pain diagnosis.
 Call your doctor if you aren’t sure.

 Knee Pain from Kneeling

 The official medical name for knee pain while kneeling down is prepatellar bursitis (also known as beat knee, carpet layer’s knee, coal miner’s knee, or housemaid’s knee).
-It is a condition that results from the bursa (A fluid-filled sac or saclike cavity) overlying the knee cap which becomes tender and inflamed.
+It is a condition that results from the bursa (a fluid-filled sac or saclike cavity) overlying the knee cap which becomes tender and inflamed.